-- 159 $obsJuv{i,t} \sim Poisson(\widehat{R_t} obsAd{i,t})$ - 160 2.1.3 Likelihood for radio-telemetry data - 161 The final likelihood is for the auxiliary telemetry data.
-It is set up under the assumption of 162 perfect detection, and hence known fates, of animals bearing transmitters and links the - 163 numbers of animals released at the start of season k of year t to the number of survivors at - 164 the end of the same season: - 165 $survivors{k,t} \sim Binomial(released{k,t}, \widehat{Sk}t)$ - 166 Here, Sk_t is the survival probability over the relevant time interval k in year t.
-The length 167 and definition of k will be specific to any given study.
-For the remainder of this article, we 168 define k as 6-month seasons to be consistent with our ptarmigan case study.
-Consequently, 169 the annual survival probability, S_t that appears in the population model above is calculated - 169 the annual survival probability, S_t that appears in the population mode 170 as the product of two seasonal survival probabilities, $S1_t$ and $S2_t$. - 171 2.1.3 Hierarchical models with time-variation in parameters - 172 Vital rates (survival probabilities S_t , recruitment rates R_t) and detection parameters (half-173 normal detection parameters σ_t) can all be modelled as time-dependent in our framework. - For both the tests with simulated data and the case study described below, we implemented - 174 For both the tests with simulated data and the case study described below, we implemented 175 log-normally distributed random year effects on recruitment rate and detection probability. - 176 In the case study, we additionally included a covariate effect (see details below) on log - 177 recruitment rates, resulting in the following model:
+161 2.1.3 Likelihood for radio-telemetry data

+162 The final likelihood is for the auxiliary telemetry data.
+It is set up under the assumption of 163 perfect detection, and hence known fates, of animals bearing transmitters and links the 164 numbers of animals released at the start of season k of year t to the number of survivors at 165 the end of the same season:

+$survivors{k,t} \sim Binomial(released{k,t}, \widehat{Sk}t)$

+167 Here, $\widehat{Sk_t}$ is the survival probability over the relevant time interval k in year t.
+The length and 168 definition of k will be specific to any given study.
+For the remainder of this article, we define 169 k as 6-month seasons to be consistent with our ptarmigan case study.
+Consequently, the 170 annual survival probability, S_t that appears in the population model above is calculated as 171 the product of two seasonal survival probabilities, $S1_t$ defined as survival probability from 172 August through January, and $S2_t$ defined as survival probability from February through July.

+- 173 2.1.3 Hierarchical models with time-variation in parameters - 174 Vital rates (survival probabilities S_t , recruitment rates R_t) and detection parameters (half- - 175 normal detection parameters σ_t) can all be modelled as time-dependent in our framework. - 176 For both the tests with simulated data and the case study described below, we - 177 implemented log-normally distributed random year effects on recruitment rate and - 178 detection probability.
+In the case study, we additionally included a covariate effect (see - 179 details below) on log recruitment rates, resulting in the following model:

-178 $$log(R_t) = log(\mu_R) + \beta cov_t + \epsilon_t$$
+$$log(R_t) = log(\mu_R) + \beta cov_t + \epsilon_t$$

-- 179 μ_R represents the mean recruitment rate if the covariate cov_t is centered around 0 (e.g. z- - 180 standardized) or a baseline recruitment rate corresponding to $cov_t = 0$ if the covariate is - 181 not centered. β the slope of the covariate effect, and ε_t the normally distributed random - 182 effects. - 183 In both simulations and the case study, we treated survival as time-invariant.
-This was - 184 motivated by our case study: previous research has relatively low interannual variation in - survival of our focal ptarmigan population (Israelsen et al. 2020) and the telemetry data - 186 used in this study has limited potential for accurately estimating time-variation as it is - 187 relatively sparse.
-We note, however, that also survival could be modelled as time- - 188 dependent if sufficient data is available.
+181 μ_R represents the mean recruitment rate if the covariate cov_t is centered around 0 (e.g. z-182 standardized) or a baseline recruitment rate corresponding to $cov_t = 0$ if the covariate is 183 not centered. β the slope of the covariate effect, and ε_t the normally distributed random 184 effects.

+In both simulations and the case study, we treated survival as time-invariant.
+This was motivated by our case study: previous research has relatively low interannual variation in survival of our focal ptarmigan population (Israelsen et al. 2020) and the telemetry data used in this study has limited potential for accurately estimating time-variation as it is relatively sparse.
+We note, however, that also survival could be modelled as timedependent if sufficient data is available.

-189 2.2 Model testing with simulated data
+191 2.2 Model testing with simulated data